 - Pediatrics: One screened negative support person may stay overnight.

-- Outpatient visits: Two screened negative visitors may accompany the patient.
+- Outpatient visits: One screened negative visitor may accompany the patient.

 - All vendor in-person sales demonstrations and meetings are suspended.
 We would encourage web-based or telephone meetings during the interim, if necessary.
 Vendors that play essential roles in patient care-related procedures, facilities maintenance/management, biomedical engineering support, and/or support of ongoing operations will be screened and allowed into facilities for these specific functions.